 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-College Factual ranked Daymar College - Clarksville as #1,078 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
+College Factual ranked Daymar College - Clarksville as #2,179 out of 2,217 colleges and universities in the country on its 2024 Best Colleges list.
+This is an improvement over the previous year, when Daymar College - Clarksville held the #2,215 spot on the Best Overall Colleges list.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.